 Tim Healy, Chair

-Tim Healy (BA, CPFA) is a qualified member of the Chartered Institute of Public Finance & Accountancy and a member of the Institute of Directors in Ireland.
+Board Chair Tim Helay (BA, CPFA) also serves on the Board’s Finanace Sub-committee.
+Mr Healy is a qualified member of the Chartered Institute of Public Finance & Accountancy and a member of the Institute of Directors in Ireland.

-Tim was Company Secretary to the Cork Capital of Culture Company from 2004 to 2006.
-He currently serves as a non-executive Director on the Boards LeisureWorld Ltd and the Cork Money Advice & Budgeting Service.
+Mr Healy was Company Secretary to the Cork Capital of Culture Company from 2004 to 2006.
+He currently serves as a non-executive Director on the Boards of LeisureWorld Ltd and the Cork Money Advice & Budgeting Service.
 He is also the Chair of the Cork ETB Audit Committee and an external member of the University of Limerick Audit & Risk Management Committee.
-Tim is also a member of the Evaluation & Approvals Committee of the Cork City Local Enterprise Office.
+Mr Healy is also a member of the Evaluation & Approvals Committee of the Cork City Local Enterprise Office.

-Cork based actor, director and writer Ciarán Bermingham’s resumé includes work for both stage and screen.
-Some career highlights include the following:
+Board member Ciarán Bermingham is a Cork based actor, director and writer.
+His extensive resumé includes work for both stage and screen.

-Musical Theatre – Hairspray, Guys and Dolls, The Full Monty, Jesus Christ Superstar.
+Musical Theatre credits include productions such as Hairspray, Guys and Dolls, The Full Monty and Jesus Christ Superstar.

 Cllr.
 Des Cahill

-Soprano Majella Cullagh is one of Ireland’s foremost international sopranos.
-She graduated from London’s prestigious National Opera Studio in 1993 and has had a twenty five year career on the operatic stage.
-Her performances have brought her to many of the important houses in Europe; she’s performed in New York, Dallas, California and as far afield as New Zealand.
-Highlights include performances at the Royal Albert Hall and Royal Festival Hall, at the Royal Swedish Opera, the Royal Danish Opera, Opera di Verona, Opera de Toulon, Edinburgh festival and the Donizetti Festival in Bergamo.
+Her career has led her to perform at note worthy locations such as important houses in Europe; she’s performed in New York, Dallas, California and as far afield as New Zealand.
+Highlights include performances at the Royal Albert Hall and Royal Festival Hall, at the Royal Swedish Opera, Opera di Verona, Opera de Toulon and many more.

 Cllr.
 Mary Rose Desmond

-A native of Douglas Mary Rose has always taken an active role within the community she was involved in scouting for many years as a leader in Douglas.
-She joined the Cork Leo Club (junior Lions) at the age of 16 and continued on to be a member of the Cork Lions Club.
-She is still actively involved in the club to this day.
-During that time Mary Rose has held office at a local, national and international level within the organisation.
 Mary Rose’s love of theatre evolved from her time as a member of Montforts and her true love was working back stage.
-For many years Mary Rose enjoyed Stage Managing, Propping and Set Dressing productions in Cork Arts Theatre and The Everyman Theatre for a number of theatre companies in Cork including, Montforts, CADA, and Everyman Productions.
-Her theatre involvement for many years now is the enjoyable position of audience member.
-Mary Rose was elected by the members of Cork County Council as their representative on the Board of Cork Opera House in July 2016.
+For many years, Cllr Desmond enjoyed Stage Managing, Propping and Set Dressing productions in Cork Arts Theatre and The Everyman Theatre for a number of theatre companies in Cork including Montforts, CADA, and Everyman Productions.
+Her theatre involvement for many years now is in the enjoyable position of audience member.

+Board member Denis Kelliher also serves on the Board’s Finance Sub-committee.
 Denis has worked in the Insurance and Financial Services industry for 38 years and has held a number of senior positions.
-He previously worked as an Executive Director with New Ireland Assurance Company and has been recently appointed to the management team in Aviva (Life and Pensions) Ireland and is currently Chairman of the Board of the Insurance Institute of Ireland.
+He previously worked as an Executive Director with New Ireland Assurance Company and is currently on the management team of Aviva (Life and Pensions) Ireland.
+Mr Kelleher also serves as Chairman of the Board of the Insurance Institute of Ireland.

 Margaret Lane (Company Secretary)

+Board member Margaret Lane holds the position of Chair on the Board’s HR & Renumeration Sub-committee.
 Margaret has 40 years of business experience in the commercial semi-state and public sectors and has held a number of senior positions in Finance and HR.
 She was the HR Director of Ervia and is a qualified accountant (ACCA) and holds an MBA from UCC and a Certificate in Coaching from Henley Business School/Reading University.
-A member of the Board of Governors of the Mercy University Hospital since 2008 and a member of Cork City Council Audit Committee since October 2014.
+Ms Lane is also a member of the Board of Governors of the Mercy University Hospital since 2008 and a member of Cork City Council Audit Committee since October 2014.

 Cllr.
 Seán Martin

-Cllr.
+Board member Cllr.
 Martin was first elected to the Cork City Council in 2004 and served as Lord Mayor of Cork from 2004 to 2005.
-He is a member of the South West Regional Authority, the Chairman of Cork City Sports Committee and the Chairman of the Rapid Monitoring Committee, and a member of Colaiste Chriosti Ri Board of Management.
+He is a member of the South West Regional Authority, the Chairman of Cork City Sports Committee and the Chairman of the Rapid Monitoring Committee as well as a member of Colaiste Chriosti Ri Board of Management.
 Cllr Martin is also an active member of Nemo Rangers Hurling & Football Club.

 Dr Áine Ní Shé

-A former member of the National Youth Orchestra of Ireland, Áine continues to be involved in music to this day.
-She plays violin in various orchestras and chamber ensembles in Cork and Ireland, and has performed on several programmes on RTE and TG4. Áine also sings with the award-winning vocal ensemble Madrigal 75 (artists-in-residence to the CIT Cork School of Music).
-Her interest in music spans a variety of genres and styles, and she is also a keen supporter of the arts in general, in particular, theatre, film, and the visual arts.
+A former member of the National Youth Orchestra of Ireland, she continues to play violin in various orchestras and chamber ensembles in Cork and Ireland, performing on several programmes on RTE and TG4.
+Her interest in music spans a variety of genres and styles.
+She is also a keen supporter of the arts in general, in particular, theatre, film, and the visual arts.

 Rónán Ó Dubhghaill